TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 [![Me talking about my new hobby: science-based fitness.](/img/blog/health-fitness-devrel-hemophilia/sciencebased.jpg)](https://twitter.com/TejasKumar_/status/1407590318065680384)

 That's literally it: consistent weight training.
 This works even when doing devrel work because most hotels have gyms.
 No gym?
 I use [resistance bands](https://www.amazon.com/Fit-Simplify-Resistance-Exercise-Instruction/dp/B09MJKJYLQ) and work out in the room.
+Your muscles don't care if you use dumbbells or barbells or bands–they just need stimuli and stress.

 What's even better is now that I'm lighter, calisthenics and body-weight exercises like pushups and pull-ups are more accessible and more fun.
 Weight loss before muscle gain has been helpful for me because I have a wider variety of exercises to choose from.